MaestroError/eloquent-regex/README.md

   - dateFormat, timeFormat: Specify the format of date and time (e.g., MM-DD-YYYY, HH:MM).
 - Consider to register Patterns like options using key (name) => value (class) pairs (check performance) ✔️ (_No significant change before 50+ patterns_)
 - Return collection on get method if laravel is available.
+- Add builderPattern methods list MD file and link from the Docs.
 - Implement usage of named groups: `/(?P<year>\d{4})-(?P<month>\d{2})-(?P<day>\d{2})/`

 - Write documentation (add credit for https://regexr.com/ and ChatGPT)